reTHINK-project/testbeds/nodes/PT-node/Readme.md

 I don't use any shell script to setup the testbed;

 **TODO**
-  - Add the configuration and setup from apache reverse proxy to an Dockerfile;
+  - Add the configuration and setup apache reverse proxy to a Dockerfile;

 ## docker-compose